udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 numbers = [i for i in range(10)]
 ```

 Wow!
 We just turned a three-line chunk of code into one!
-You can test out the two different techniques in idle or your python console and see that you get the same value for ```numbers``` in each case.
+You can test out the two different techniques in your python console and see that you get the same value for `numbers` in each case.
 Let's break down what's going on here:

-* furthest to the left is the name of the variable we store the result of the list comprehension into: ``` numbers```
+* furthest to the left is the name of the variable we store the result of the list comprehension into: `numbers`

-* the square brackets ([]) are the usual syntax we use to indicate an empty list.
-By have the for loop inside it, we are basically telling python "whatever the result of this for loop is, it should go into a list"
+* the square brackets ([ ]) are the usual syntax we use to indicate an empty list.
+By have the for-loop inside it, we are basically telling python "whatever the result of this for-loop is, it should go into a list"

 * the `i` furthest to the left within the square square brackets is the variable that we are telling python to store in the list we are building.
-We can manipulate the value of whatever ```i``` is to how we would like to add it to the list -- we can store `i-1`, `i**2`, even store `i` into a list like this `[i]`!
+We can manipulate the value of whatever `i` is to how we would like to add it to the list -- we can store `i-1`, `i**2`, even store `i` into a list like this `[i]`!

-* We don't need to use `i` per se -- `i` is just the variable name we give for the element that we are looking at in the for loop, which is exactly the same syntax as it always is.
+* We don't need to use `i` per se -- `i` is just the variable name we give for the element that we are looking at in the for-loop, which is exactly the same syntax as it always is.

 What we CAN'T do is try to execute a statement that does an I/O operation on the `i` furthest to the left -- for example, we can't have something like: